 A Special Place

 Glacier Bay National Park was designated as a Marine Protected Area (MPA) in 2009.
 Nationwide, more than 30 National Park units have been designated as MPAs and many more are currently being considered.
-Conservation is a primary goal of MPAs but recreational use is encouraged when compatible with the unit's conservation goals.
+Conservation is a primary goal of MPAs but recreational use is encouraged when compatible with conservation goals.

 Things to Know Before You Go: